 The American people right now are feeling frustrated that there's not a lot of adult supervision out there.

-Whether it's in the political world or in the financial world, there's a sense that anything's anything has been going on.
+Whether it's in the political world or in the financial world, there's a sense that anything has been going on.

-Uh that whatever's good for me, I do.
+That whatever's good for me, I do.

 There needs to be a shift in ethics on Wall Street.